Betulin Numbering and Nomenclature

 For example, the IUPAC name of betulin would be 3β-Hydroxylup-20(29)-ene:

-- 3β showing location of secondary hydroxyl- group;
+- 3β showing the location of the secondary hydroxyl- group;

 - 20(29)-en showing the location of an unsaturated double bond in betulin;

-- 28-ol showing location of primary hydroxyl- group.
+- 28-ol showing the location of the primary hydroxyl- group.

 IUPAC name of betulinic acid would be 3β-Hydroxylup-20(29)-en-28-oic acid and so on.